ptsefton/chordprobook/README.md

 Some charts use ! and / inside chords to indicate a staccato chord or rhythm respectively.
-This works, and will be recognised for the purposes of transcribing the song:
+This works, and will be recognised for the purposes of transposing the song:

 ``` [C / / / ] [F / /] [C!]```

 ### Other formatting

-Directives are lines beginning and ending with { and }.
+Directives are lines beginning and ending with { and }, whitespae before and after the braces is ignored, but if there is text outside of them then the line is not treated as a directive.

 None of the directives are case sensitive and they are all optional.
 Title, subtitle, key and transpose can be placed anywhere, but by convention are put at the top of the file.